Live Mobile App Testing

-With Sauce Labs, you can test your mobile apps on a variety of Android and iOS devices.
-If you do not have an app, consider using the Sauce Labs Swag Labs sample app for validating your account functionality as well as your tests.
+With Sauce Labs, you can test your mobile apps on a variety of Android and iOS/iPadOS devices.
+If you do not have an app, consider using the Sauce Labs demo app for validating your account functionality as well as your tests.

 What You'll Need